Gig Workers

 Gig Work

-Gig work includes paid work outside of a traditional employment relationship – that is, a full-time, permanent job with one employer – and includes app-based ride-hail and food-delivery work.
-Gig work can be an appealing option for workers who want the flexibility to set their own hours and who value independence.
+Gig work includes paid work outside of traditional employment and includes app-based ride-hail and delivery services.
+When you order a ride or food through a third-party app, these are the people doing that work.
+It's an appealing option for workers who want independence and the flexibility to set their own hours.

 Precarious Work